jamesryanwilco/FoodMood/docs/TECHNICAL_DOCUMENTATION.md

 -   **`expo-notifications`**: The app uses this library to schedule and handle local notifications for meal reminders.
     -   **Permissions**: On app startup, `App.js` requests notification permissions from the user.
 This is handled in the root component to ensure permissions are ready when needed.
     -   **Scheduling**: In `Step5_ReminderScreen.js`, a notification is scheduled locally after the user completes Phase 1 of a check-in.
 The trigger time is based on the number of minutes the user inputs.
 The `entryId` is passed in the notification's `data` payload.
     -   **Handling**: `App.js` contains a listener (`addNotificationResponseReceivedListener`) that waits for a user to tap on a notification.
+When an interaction is detected, it first checks the status of the corresponding entry in `AsyncStorage`.
+        - If the entry has already been marked 'completed', it navigates the user to the "Completed" tab on the `EntriesScreen` and displays an alert.
-When an interaction is detected, it uses the `entryId` from the payload to navigate the user directly to the "Complete Meal" flow (`CompleteStep1`).
+        - Otherwise, it uses the `entryId` from the payload to navigate the user directly to the "Complete Meal" flow (`CompleteStep1`).
 -   **Live Timers**:
     -   In `EntriesScreen.js`, a `useEffect` hook runs an interval timer that updates every second.
     -   It calculates the time remaining for each pending entry by comparing the current time with the scheduled completion time (`phase1_completed_at` + `reminder_minutes`).